 C# is a powerful language and there’s no doubt it has a lot of uses.
 But before you go on to building complex video games or websites, you’ll need to master the basics of coding in C#.

-While this may not sound as interesting as developing big apps, once you’ve learned the basics, you’ll have a solid foundation of knowledge you can later use to explore more advanced topics.
+Once you’ve learned the basics, you’ll have a solid foundation of knowledge you can later use to explore more advanced topics.
 When you know the basic syntax for C#, you’ll never need to learn it again.

 Let’s explore the main topics that you need to learn about to master C#.